beet-software/dorm/README.md

 ## Disclaimers

-dORM does NOT yet handle
+dORM does not yet handle

 - transactions
 - paginations